Denmark vs Greece prediction and betting tips 12 Оctober 2025 | Dailysports experts

-Denmark vs Greece prediction, H2H and probable lineups - 12 October 2025
+Denmark - Greece prediction, H2H and probable lineups - 12 October 2025

-As part of the European qualifiers for the World Cup, Denmark will face Greece in a highly anticipated showdown.
-The match is set to take place in Copenhagen on Sunday, October 12, with kickoff scheduled for 20:45 Central European Time.
-Here’s our take on how this clash might unfold.
+One of the matches of the 8th round of the 2026 FIFA World Cup qualifiers will take place on Sunday at the Parken Stadium in Copenhagen, where the Denmark national team will host Greece.
+Here’s a betting tip for the outcome of this encounter with a strong chance of success.

 Match preview